+REMOVE ANNEX B

-1. Introduction, Purpose and Scope
+Pages to be updated once policy has been agreed 1.
+Introduction, Purpose and Scope

 The Licensing Act 2003 (‘the Act’) requires Bracknell Forest Borough Council, as the Licensing Authority, to publish a ‘Statement of Licensing Policy’ (‘policy’) every five years.
 In drafting this policy, the Licensing Authority is seeking to protect and where possible to improve the look and feel of Bracknell Forest, attracting visitors and making it a stimulating and enjoyable place in which to live, study and work.